wp-plugins/subscribe2/ReadMe.txt

 = Version 8.6 by Matthew Robinson =

 * Minor layout update to Widget Settings
+* Fix for non-sending notifications for pages - proposed by ctcdesign

 = Version 8.5 by Matthew Robinson =